Office: 172-I Florida Gym, PO Box 118205

 Gainesville, FL 32611

-Dr. Vaillancourt completed his masters and PhD degrees at The Pennsylvania State University.
-His PhD work was funded by NIA/NIH and focused on time series analysis of motor unit physiology and tremor in Parkinson’s disease.
-He completed postdoctoral work at the University of Illinois at Chicago working with patients with essential tremor and Parkinson’s disease following deep brain stimulation surgery.
-Dr. Vaillancourt was supported by a National Research Service Award from NINDS/NIH where he was trained in structural and functional brain imaging.
-Dr. Vaillancourt was recruited to the University of Florida in 2011 and is currently a Professor in Applied Physiology and Kinesiology and Neurology.
+Dr. Vaillancourt completed his masters and PhD degrees at The Pennsylvania State University training under Dr. Karl Newell.
+His PhD work was funded by NIA/NIH and focused on biomedical signal analyses, motor unit physiology, and tremor in Parkinson’s disease.
+He completed postdoctoral work at the University of Illinois at Chicago with Dr. Daniel Corcos.
+There, he worked in the area of clinical neurophysiology and neuroimaging with patients with essential tremor and Parkinson’s disease following deep brain stimulation surgery.
+Dr. Vaillancourt was supported by a National Research Service Award from NINDS/NIH where he was trained in structural and functional brain imaging by Dr. Keith Thulborn.
+He was on faculty at University of Illinois for six years, before being recruited to the University of Florida in 2011.
+He is currently Professor of Applied Physiology and Kinesiology, Biomedical Engineering, and Neurology.

 Burciu, R.G., Chung, J.W., Shukla, P., Ofori, E., Li, H., McFarland, N.R., Okun, M.S., Vaillancourt, D.E.
 (2016).
 Functional MRI of disease progression in Parkinson disease and atypical parkinsonian syndromes.
 Neurology.
 2016 Aug 16;87(7):709-17.